markd2/RandomLearning/zig/readme.md

   - @TypeOf - returns type common to all input parameters. (c.f. "peer type resolution")
   - @compileError - stop compilation with an error
   - @intCast
+  - @cImport - parses C code and imports the functions, types, variables, and compatible macro definitions into a new empty struct type, and then returns that type
+  - @ptrCast(type, value)
+  - @"odd identifier" - same as swift's `\`odd identifier\``

 * functions
   - `fn name(arg: u8) u8 { return 23; }`